War in Darfur: Origins of the conflict

 Darfur, Arabic for "the home of the Fur", was not a traditional part of the states organized along the upper Nile valley but instead organized as an independent sultanate in the 14th century.
 Owing to the migration of the Banu Hilal tribe in the 11th century AD, the peoples of the Nile valley became heavily Arabicized while the hinterlands remained closer to native Sudanese cultures.
-It was first annexed to the Egyptian Sudan in 1875 and then surrendered by its governor Slatin Pasha to the Mahdia in 1883.
-Following the Anglo-Egyptian victory in the Mahdist War, Sultan Ali Dinar was reinstated as a British client before being deposed by a 1916 expedition after he made overtures in favor of Turkey amid the First World War.
-Subsequently, Darfur remained a province of the Anglo-Egyptian Sudan and the independent Republic of the Sudan.
+It was first annexed to Egyptian Sudan in 1875 and then surrendered by its governor Slatin Pasha to the Mahdist State in 1883.
+Following the Anglo-Egyptian victory in the Mahdist War, Sultan Ali Dinar was reinstated as a British client before being deposed by a 1916 expedition after he began supporting the Ottoman Empire amid the First World War.
+Subsequently, Darfur remained a part of the Anglo-Egyptian Sudan and the independent Republic of the Sudan.

-There are several different explanations for the origins of the present conflict.
+There are several different explanations for the origins of the conflict that started in 2003.
 One explanation involves the land disputes between semi-nomadic livestock herders and those who practice sedentary agriculture.
 Water access has also been identified as a major source of the conflict.

-The Darfur crisis is also related to a second conflict.
-In southern Sudan, civil war has raged for decades between the northern, Arab-dominated government and Christian and animist black southerners.
-Yet another origin is conflict between the Islamist, Khartoum-based national government and two rebel groups based in Darfur: the Sudan Liberation Army and the Justice and Equality Movement.
+The Darfur crisis is also related to the First and Second Sudanese Civil Wars, between the Arab-dominated government and the Christian and animist black southerners.
+Yet another origin is conflict between the Islamist, Khartoum-based national government and two rebel groups based in Darfur: the Sudan Liberation Army (SLA) and the Justice and Equality Movement.

 Allegations of apartheid

 In early 1991, non-Arabs of the Zaghawa tribe of Sudan attested that they were victims of an intensifying Arab apartheid campaign, segregating Arabs and non-Arabs.
 Sudanese Arabs, who controlled the government, were widely referred to as practicing apartheid against Sudan's non-Arab citizens.
-The government was accused of "deftly manipulat(ing) Arab solidarity" to carry out policies of apartheid and ethnic cleansing.
+The government was accused of "deftly manipulat[ing] Arab solidarity" to carry out policies of apartheid and ethnic cleansing.

 American University economist George Ayittey accused the Arab government of Sudan of practicing racism against black citizens.
 According to Ayittey, "In Sudan... the Arabs monopolized power and excluded blacks – Arab apartheid."
 Many African commentators joined Ayittey in accusing Sudan of practising Arab apartheid.

 Alan Dershowitz claimed Sudan was an example of Apartheid.
 Former Canadian Minister of Justice Irwin Cotler echoed the accusation.